Mogo-BI/Visualize_data_with_Excel/README.md

   <h2>2.
 Transform data in informations</h2>
     <li>Vizualisation and cleaning of Primero Bank database</li>
-    <li>Data analysis and use many skills like statistics functions,filters, aggregation and pivot tables to identify customers types who leave the bank and proportion of current customers who could quit the bank</li>
+    <li>Data analysis and use many skills (like statistics functions, filters, aggregation and pivot tables) to identify customers types who leave the bank and proportion of current customers who could quit the bank</li>

   <h2>3.
 Visualize data</h2>
     <li>Creation of graphics based on pivot tables results so that to have more visual communication near our clients</li>